Filter Press

 R = Mass Fraction of Feed liquid remaining in Washed Cake

-If mass of wash water < mass of unwashed feed liquor, then the maximum wash efficiency is:
+• However, if the mass of wash water < mass of unwashed feed liquor, then the maximum achievable wash efficiency is limited and can be calculated as:

 [math]\displaystyle{ R = 1 - E }[/math]